sohumsikdar/Simple-Syscall-Implementation/readme.md

 <br>

 ## Test the syscall
-Make the test files in the any directory and then run
+Make the test files in any directory and then run

     gcc test.c -o test
     ./test